 4.2.2 Repeater type 2-O

-For repeater type 2-O, the radiated characteristics are defined over the air (OTA), where the operating band specific radiated interface is referred to as the Radiated Interface Boundary (RIB).
+For RF repeater type 2-O, the radiated characteristics are defined over the air (OTA), where the operating band specific radiated interface is referred to as the Radiated Interface Boundary (RIB).
 Radiated requirements are also referred to as OTA requirements.
 The (spatial) characteristics in which the OTA requirements apply are detailed for each requirement.

-Figure 4.2.2-1: Radiated reference points for repeater type 2-O
+Figure 4.2.2-1: Radiated reference points for RF repeater type 2-O

 <Next change>